 After the abovementioned share acquisitions by Mr. Liu Su Ke in 1972 and up to the commencement of the Track Record Period, a number of share transfers and allotments of Sing Fat Construction had taken place.
-Mr. Liu Su Ke, together with his spouse, Ms. Ho Fung Chun, and his son, Mr. Liu Winson Wing Sun, who is also an executive Director, a Controlling Shareholder and the chairman of our Board, remained holding a controlling interest in Sing Fat Construction throughout the said period with a beneficial interest ranging from approximately 36.83% to 68.72%.
-Details of these share transfers and allotments are set out in the table below:
+Mr. Liu Su Ke, together with his spouse, Ms. Ho Fung Chun, and his son, Mr. Liu Winson Wing Sun, who is also an executive Director, a Controlling Shareholder and the chairman of the Board, remained holding a controlling interest in Sing Fat Construction throughout the said period with a beneficial interest ranging from 36.83% to 68.72%.
+Details are set out in the table below:

-Date of share transfer/share allotment Transferor(s) Transferee(s)/Relevant subscriber(s) Relevant shareholding (approx.)/Increase in issued share capital Consideration/ Total issue price Reason of share transfer/ share allotment 3 March 1976 19 March 1979 1 October 1981 16 February 1982 N/A 1.
-Liu Su Ke 2.
-Lai Cheung 3.
-Ho Fung Chun 4.
-Ho Duen 5.
-Lai Kwan Hin 6.
-Lai Kwan Yim 7.
-Liu Tat Hung 8.
-Ho Tak Fai 9.
-Lai Shuet Fong 10.
-Kun Siew Chun 11.
-Ho Ching 12.
-Ho Shui 13.
-Ho Heung 14.
-Kwan Fun Kun (Note 1) 15.
-Cheung Shiu Fong 16.
-Fung Yu Kwan 6,600 shares with a par value of HK\$100 each (Note 2) HK\$660,000, which was determined with reference to the then par value of the shares of Sing Fat Construction and was settled on or around the relevant date of share allotment Raising working capital 24 January 1984 Ho Tak Fai Wong Ching Yee Ho Duen Ho Ching Ho Shui Ho Heung 4.16% Nil Transfer of shares of the deceased, Ho Tak Fai to his spouse, sons and daughter 18 March 1987 Wong Ching Yee Lai Kwan Hin 0.83% HK\$13,000, which was determined with reference to the then par value of the shares and was settled on or around 18 March 1987 Wong Ching Yee's intention to realise her shareholdings in Sing Fat Construction and Lai Kwan Hin's intention to increase his investment in Sing Fat Construction 5 May 1987 Cheung Shiu Fong Liu Su Ke 0.43% HK\$6,700, which was determined with reference to the then par value of the shares of Sing Fat Construction and was settled on or around 5 May 1987 Cheung Shiu Fong's intention to realise her investment in Sing Fat Construction and Liu Su Ke's intention to increase his investment in Sing Fat Construction 16 January 1991 Lai Cheung Lai Kwan Hin 8.83% HK\$185,895, which was not settled as the transfer was between family members Transfer from father to son
+Date of share transfer/share allotment Transferor(s) Transferee(s)/Relevant subscriber(s) Relevant shareholding (approx.)/Increase in issued share capital Consideration/ Total issue price Reason of share transfer/ share allotment 3 March 1976 19 March 1979 1 October 1981 16 February 1982 N/A Liu Su Ke Lai Cheung Ho Fung Chun Ho Duen Lai Kwan Hin Lai Kwan Yim Liu Tat Hung Ho Tak Fai Lai Shuet Fong Kun Siew Chun Ho Ching Ho Shui Ho Heung Kwan Fun Kun (Note 1) Cheung Shiu Fong Fung Yu Kwan 6,600 shares with a par value of HK\$100 each (Note 2) HK\$660,000, which was determined with reference to the then par value of the shares of Sing Fat Construction and was settled on or around the relevant date of share allotment Raising working capital 24 January 1984 Ho Tak Fai Wong Ching Yee Ho Duen Ho Ching Ho Shui Ho Heung 4.16% Nil Transfer of shares of the deceased, Ho Tak Fai to his spouse, sons and daughter 18 March 1987 Wong Ching Yee Lai Kwan Hin 0.83% HK\$13,000, which was determined with reference to the then par value of the shares and was settled on or around 18 March 1987 Wong Ching Yee's intention to realise her shareholdings in Sing Fat Construction and Lai Kwan Hin's intention to increase his investment in Sing Fat Construction 5 May 1987 Cheung Shiu Fong Liu Su Ke 0.43% HK\$6,700, which was determined with reference to the then par value of the shares of Sing Fat Construction and was settled on or around 5 May 1987 Cheung Shiu Fong's intention to realise her investment in Sing Fat Construction and Liu Su Ke's intention to increase his investment in Sing Fat Construction 16 January 1991 Lai Cheung Lai Kwan Hin 8.83% HK\$185,895, which was not settled as the transfer was between family members Transfer from father to son